surtarso/vpx-gui-tools/README.md

 ## Contribute

 Contributions to this project are welcome!
-Feel free to open issues or submit pull requests.
+The code is highly commented, so feel free to snoop around, open issues or submit pull requests.